Documenting Chatino Sign Language

-This deposit contains video- and audio-recorded materials from the first documentary project to record the signing practices of deaf and hearing SJQCSL users.
+This collection contains video- and audio-recorded materials from the first documentary project to record the signing practices of deaf and hearing SJQCSL users.
 There are video-recordings of spontaneous talk as well as elicitation sessions, which provide the basis for analyses of the structures of SJQCSL varieties.
 There are audio-recordings of semi-structured interviews with hearing community members, providing a starting record of the community’s attitudes toward and understanding of deaf people and sign language.

-Some recordings in this deposit are accompanied by annotation files that contain free translations and glosses of SJQCSL signing.
+Some recordings in this collection are accompanied by annotation files that contain free translations and glosses of SJQCSL signing.
 Translations are in Spanish (the language shared between the researchers and some community members), and English.
-Glosses of SJQCSL in the deposit are written in English and printed in capital letters (e.g., TORTILLA, SCHOOL) and phrasal glosses for a single sign are hyphenated (e.g., ALL-AROUND-HERE).
+Glosses of SJQCSL in the collection are written in English and printed in capital letters (e.g., TORTILLA, SCHOOL) and phrasal glosses for a single sign are hyphenated (e.g., ALL-AROUND-HERE).
 The glosses are not exact translations of the SJQCSL signs but rather they represent the approximate meaning of the signs or concepts associated with signs.